zetxek/osx-menubar-translate/README.md

 ![](Docs/service-demo.gif)

+## Download

+Get the last binary in [the releases section](https://github.com/zetxek/osx-menubar-translate/releases).

 ## Contributing

 The project just solves a personal need I have: I am Spanish and live in The Netherlands, so often I need to translate texts or words I don't know yet (mostly in Dutch, but also in English as that's my main work language).